PHYSICAL MODELING

 Section models

-In cases where the geometry of the river can be neglected due to relevant local characteristics, so-called section models are used.
-Here, typically a “strip” of a river is modeled in the longitudinal direction.
-This allows for the construction of models at larger scales.
-Section models are usually set up in existing laboratory flumes and are therefore easier to manufacture than full-scale models.
-A typical application example is determining the discharge capacity of a weir.
-Section models do not replicate the entire geometry of the river but only a relevant area or the most relevant parameters.
-Often, section models are also used for basic schematic research questions where specific local conditions do not need to be considered.
+In cases where the geometry of the river can be neglected due to the dominance of relevant local properties, so-called section models are used.
+These typically involve modeling a “strip” of the river in the longitudinal direction.
+This approach allows for the construction of models at larger scales.
+Section models are usually built in existing laboratory flumes, making them easier to construct than full-scale models.

 Model family